bfil/brumobile/README.md

 * Plugin architecture
 * Zepto-compatible
 * Works with PhoneGap, using the appropriate plugin provided.
-* Framework pieces can be easily expanded/replaced (Router, Template Engine, Model, Animator, etc..)
+* Framework parts can be easily expanded/replaced (Router, Template Engine, Model, Animator, etc..)

 __Contributors__

 * [ShadowCloud](https://github.com/ShadowCloud)

-This is still under development, contributors are welcome.
+_This is still under development, contributors are welcome._

 Dependencies